CNN —

 Reindeer jerky, anyone?
 Finland is the happiest country in the world, according to the latest World Happiness Report.

-The World Happiness Report was released by the Sustainable Development Solutions Network for the United Nations on March 14, days before World Happiness Day on March 20.
+The World Happiness Report was released by the Sustainable Development Solutions Network for the United Nations on March 20, the date that the United Nations has declared to be the International Day of Happiness.

 The report ranks countries on six key variables that support well-being: income, freedom, trust, healthy life expectancy, social support and generosity.